RoadieHQ/marketing-site/content/docs/details/troubleshooting-the-catalog/index.md

 ### Checking the refresh schedule

 The `last refresh time` column above gives the time of the most recent update to the entity.
 The column `next refresh time` gives the time the catalog will next check for updates.
+However, updates should come through in real time also.
 It should be noted the last refresh time only updates when there are changes rather than on every check.

 ### Viewing errors